 - If the job is training or preparation for a paid position.
 If the job duties being performed are considered by the employer to be preparatory for a paid position – i.e., training or a trial period – those job duties may not be performed by an international visitor who lacks employment authorization.

 Volunteering should not exceed 20 hours per week while school is in session.
 We recommend that students wishing to engage in volunteering seek the guidance of their International Student Advisor before engaging in the activity.
+If the volunteering is done on a regular basis throughout a period of time larger than a month, or if it implies knowledge related to your studies, it should be considered a volunteer internship.

 If you are engaging in bona fide volunteer activity, it is advisable to get documentation from the organization explaining the nature of your work and confirming that it meets all of the above requirements.
 You should keep this with your other immigration records (such as your previous I-20s, etc.).